Duane Washum

 And just who do they list as members?
 Well, one of the six (Lora Burton) is not even a Mason: she was a RAINBOW girl (Rainbows are aged 11-20)!
 Ex-Masons for Jesus with one non-Mason brings it now down to five meager names!
 There's Jack Harris, another person like Duane who spent years attending meetings and didn't have a clue as to what was going on there apparently.
 For several years, Jack never seemed to publicly acknowledge Duane but apparently now he does.

 And in a very interesting twist, there's a listing for Bill Schnoebelen who is described as follows: "Bill Schnoebelen was the High Priest of a coven of witches and a member of the Church of Satan when he joined the Masonic Lodge.
 Bill was able to embrace the teachings of Masonry wholeheartedly; he immediately recognized the symbolism."
 That's interesting - because that's not how Bill relates his life.
 Of course, the chronology of Bill's life seems to change with the audience so who knows....
 There's Mick Oxley and Harmon Taylor and there's Duane himself.
 Five years and five members - all of whom were against Freemasonry before this organization began.
-Quite an impressive accomplishment, isn't it?
+Quite an impressive list - and even more so since they've supposedly gotten THOUSANDS to leave Freemasonry.
 And just think: if you're a US resident, your tax dollars support their activities!

 2006 Update: And now it's FOUR!
 The individual whom we had previously had here and whom we described as an apparently phony doctor has written to us.
 We were wrong and he is, in fact, a medical doctor as confirmed by a US medical licensing board through an online link which he provided.
 The real reason for his message, however, was to tell us that he has since returned to Freemasonry and rejoined the fraternity.
-He asked Duane to remove his name from their website and it's now gone.
+He asked Duane to remove his name from their website and but it took this site writing about it to make that happen.
 For folks who seem particularly proud to 'crow' about Freemasonry's dwindling numbers, we'd suggest that the 'Ex-Masons for Jesus crew isn't doing too very well themselves....

 So here's the February 2006 scorecard: